Pinoy Big Brother: Celebrity Collab Edition 2.0: Housemates

 On Day 1 (October 25), all 20 celebrity teen housemates entered the house, tying the previous season for the largest cast for a celebrity edition of Pinoy Big Brother.
-Leading up to the series kickoff, two housemates were introduced daily from October 21 to 24, 2025, through 24 Oras.
+Leading up to the series kickoff, eight of these housemates were revealed from October 21 to 24, 2025, with two housemates introduced daily through 24 Oras.
 Each revealed housemate was also featured in an exclusive individual interview.